Kaisaan/lostkefin/README.md

 # Extracting the DATA.BIN Files
 `extract.py` extracts all the files and folders from DATA.BIN into the `DATA` folder (but does not extract the files into their correct folders yet) and all files from DATA0.bin into the `DATA0` folder, a `logfile.txt` is also created

-# Font info
-The game uses Shift-JIS encoding but I decided to make table files so I can include control codes
-`font.py` extracts the fontmap from `SLPM_663.60` to create a quick `font.tbl` table file.
-Use `kefin.tbl` for corrected values and control codes
-In `SLPM_663.60` the font is located at $1A3E90 as 4BPP graphics, its palette is stored at $25E4C0, and the fontmap is at $1A31F0

-# Script Info
-- Script files (named `stageXX.bin`) have the first $2000 bytes as a pointer table
-- Each pointer first as an "index" number (4 bytes, little-endian) then the pointer value to the file (4 bytes, little-endian)
-- Pointer value are calculated as `pointer + $2000`
-- Changing the pointer seems to cause the game to freeze Before running `script.py` copy the script files (as extracted from `DATA.BIN`) to the `scripts` folder. `script.py` will extract the pointer information for each file into a separate text file.
-The python script will also include info for control codes.
-Before running `dump.bat` make sure perl is installed.
-On Windows I recommend isnstalling [Strawberry perl](https://www.lifebottle.org/#/./other/strawberry-perl/index)
-The script can be dumped from `DATA.BIN` and into `scripts` after running `dump.bat`.
-Currently it is a raw dump because I have not figured out all the control codes, using a pointer dump will cause the scripts to be under-dumped.

-# Control codes
-`kefin.tbl` already has some control codes documented.
-The control code `$3B $XX` is to show character names in textboxes. `pointer.py` is used to extract the character names and their indexes to match.

 # To do
 - Figure out all the control codes properly
 - Update the extraction script to extract `DATA0.BIN` folders, `DATA1.BIN`, and `SLPM_663.60`
 - Continue inserting the English script
+- Extract, edit, and reinsert graphics

 # Game Manual Translation
 In the `manual` folder are scans for the game's manual.
-They were originally from [landofys.narod.ru](https://landofys.narod.ru/) which is now landofys.com.ru(http://landofys.com.ru/) was scanned by Dragon.
+They were originally from [landofys.narod.ru](https://landofys.narod.ru/) which is now [landofys.com.ru](http://landofys.com.ru/) was scanned by Dragon.

 # Related Materials
 - Translation of opening cutscene by [mziab](https://www.romhacking.net/forum/index.php?topic=28379.0) (I did not use this translation)